Squatting position: Mālāsana or upavesasana in yoga

+Tai Chi

 In Taoist Tai Chi, the "Dan Yu" (spine stretching) exercise involves squatting.
 It is intended to work primarily the pelvic region, the legs and the lower back.
 Fifty or more repetitions may be performed in advanced classes.
 The feet are placed in a stance wider than the shoulders.
 When squatting the knees move in the direction of the feet.